Chevrotain/chevrotain/packages/chevrotain/docs/guide/internals.md

 Note:

+-   Code wrapper by the `ACTION` wrapper **must not** include DSL methods (MANY/OR/OPTION/...) calls as that would prevent those the grammar those methods represent from being recorded.
 -   Not all semantic actions require wrapping in `ACTION`, only those that would throw errors during the grammar recording phase.
--   Embedded actions reduce separation of concerns between parsing and semantics but we can still maintain some separation by performing the Parsing bits at the beginning of the rule and the semantic actions at the end of the rule.
+-   Embedded actions reduce separation of concerns between parsing and semantics.
+However we can still maintain some separation by performing the Parsing "part" at the beginning of the rule and the semantic actions "part" at the end of the rule.

 ### Assumption 2 - There are no lasting side effects due to running the recording phase.